-(c) Claims.
-With respect to MRC's Employee Plans, individually and in the aggregate, no event has occurred and, to MRC's Knowledge, there exists no condition or set of circumstances in connection with which MRC would be subject to any material liability under ERISA, the Internal Revenue Code or any other applicable Law.

-(d) Obligations.
-With respect to MRC's Employee Plans, individually and in the aggregate, there are no funded benefit obligations for which contributions have not been made or properly accrued and there are no unfunded benefit obligations which have not been accounted for by reserves, or otherwise properly footnoted in accordance with GAAP, on MRC's Audited Consolidated Financial Statements, which obligations would reasonably be expected to have a MRC Material Adverse Effect.

-(e) Change of Control.
-Except as provided for in this Agreement, neither MRC nor any of its Subsidiaries is a party to any oral or written (i) agreement with any officer or other key employee of MRC or any of its Subsidiaries, the benefits of which are contingent, or the terms of which are materially altered, upon the occurrence of a transaction involving MRC of the nature contemplated by this Agreement, (ii) agreement with any officer of MRC providing any term of employment or compensation guarantee, or (iii) agreement or plan, including any stock option plan, stock appreciation right plan, restricted stock plan or stock purchase plan or any related program, any of the benefits of which will be increased, or the vesting of the benefits of which will be accelerated or will otherwise result in increased compensation to any officer of MRC, by the occurrence of any of the transactions contemplated by this Agreement.
-Based on the assumptions set forth therein (which assumptions represent the best currently available estimates of MRC after consultation with its accountants as to the matters covered thereby, it being understood that the actual calculation may differ from the assumed amounts), in connection with the consummation of the transactions contemplated by this Agreement, under any agreement contemplated herein, under any agreement described in MRC's Disclosure Letter (determined without regard to whether such agreement is terminable by MRC, without material cost to MRC, with no more than 30 days notice) or under MRC's Employee Plans that would be reasonably likely to result in imposition of the sanctions imposed under Sections 280G and 4999 of the Internal Revenue Code, whether or not some other subsequent action or event would be required to cause such payment, acceleration, or provision to be triggered.
+- (c) Claims.
+With respect to MRC's Employee Plans, individually and in the aggregate, no event has occurred and, to MRC's Knowledge, there exists no condition or set of circumstances in connection with which MRC would be subject to any material liability under ERISA, the Internal Revenue Code or any other applicable Law. - (d) Obligations.
+With respect to MRC's Employee Plans, individually and in the aggregate, there are no funded benefit obligations for which contributions have not been made or properly accrued and there are no unfunded benefit obligations which have not been accounted for by reserves, or otherwise properly footnoted in accordance with GAAP, on MRC's Audited Consolidated Financial Statements, which obligations would reasonably be expected to have a MRC Material Adverse Effect. - (e) Change of Control.
+Except as provided for in this Agreement, neither MRC nor any of its Subsidiaries is a party to any oral or written (i) agreement with any officer or other key employee of MRC or any of its Subsidiaries, the benefits of which are contingent, or the terms of which are materially altered, upon the occurrence of a transaction involving MRC of the nature contemplated by this Agreement, (ii) agreement with any officer of MRC providing any term of employment or compensation guarantee, or (iii) agreement or plan, including any stock option plan, stock appreciation right plan, restricted stock plan or stock purchase plan or any related program, any of the benefits of which will be increased, or the vesting of the benefits of which will be accelerated or will otherwise result in increased compensation to any officer of MRC, by the occurrence of any of the transactions contemplated by this Agreement or the value of any of the benefits of which will be calculated on the basis of any of the transactions contemplated by this Agreement.
+Based on the assumptions set forth therein (which assumptions represent the best currently available estimates of MRC after consultation with its accountants as to the matters covered thereby, it being understood that the actual calculation may differ from the assumed amounts), in connection with the consummation of the transactions contemplated by this Agreement, no payments of money or other property, acceleration of benefits, or provisions of other rights have or will be made hereunder, under any agreement contemplated herein, under any agreement described in MRC's Disclosure Letter (determined without regard to whether such agreement is terminable by MRC, without material cost to MRC, with no more than 30 days notice) or under MRC's Employee Plans that would be reasonably likely to result in imposition of the sanctions imposed under Sections 280G and 4999 of the Internal Revenue Code, whether or not some other subsequent action or event would be required to cause su